oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     }
     ```

-    As well as the author, this function takes a generic type that implements the [`Transport`](https://github.com/iotaledger/streams/blob/master/iota-streams-app/src/transport/tangle/client.rs) trait for sending and receiving messages.
+    As well as the author, this function takes a generic type that implements the [`Transport`](https://github.com/iotaledger/streams/blob/master/iota-streams-app/src/transport/tangle/client.rs) trait for sending and receiving messages on a communication channel.

     In Channels, the IOTA client library is extended to implement this trait, which means that we can use it to create a [bundle](root://getting-started/0.1/transactions/bundles.md) from messages and send them to a node.